Software RAID (mdadm) Qubes Installation Procedure (WIP)

 encryption no. do not encrypt (already encrypted)

-At this point click “done”. it should complain at the bottom of the screen.
+At this point click the “done” button in the upper left hand corner. it should complain at the bottom of the screen.
 You can view the issues, and it should say something like: “/boot” is on a RAID volume, but EFI is not!
 If your boot drive goes down you wont be able to boot.

 EFI filesystem is not intended for RAID, so thats not a real option.
 And undoing raid for /boot won’t help the situation.
-So you can ignore that.
+So you can ignore the message.

 However, if it says something else, like 'you forgot to put a root mountpoint for “/” ', then you should go fix that.